Joseph Fort Newton: Freemasonry

-The Rev'd Dr. Newton authored a number of Masonic books, including his best-known works, The Builders, published in 1914, and The Men’s House, published in 1923.
+Newton authored a number of Masonic books, including his best-known works, The Builders, published in 1914, and The Men’s House, published in 1923.
 He published his autobiography, River of Years, in 1944.
-Dr. Newton was given the Third Degree of Freemasonry on May 28, 1902 in Friendship Lodge No. 7, Dixon, Illinois, later affiliating with Mt.
+Newton was given the Third Degree of Freemasonry on May 28, 1902, in Friendship Lodge No. 7, Dixon, Illinois, later affiliating with Mt.
 Hermon Lodge No. 263, Cedar Rapids, Iowa.
 He also served as Grand Chaplain of the Grand Lodge of Iowa from 1911 to 1913 and Grand Prelate of the Grand Encampment of Knights Templar.
 While living in Philadelphia he was a member of Lodge No. 51.
 The Builders has been called "an outstanding classic in Masonic literature offering the early history of Freemasonry."